yogeshdatir/microfrontends-learn/webpack-mfe/docs/mfe/webpack-module-federation-setup.md

 ---

-## ✅ What's Been Completed

-This document covers the Webpack 5 Module Federation implementation for host and remote applications.
+## 🗺️ What You'll Build in This Guide

+This guide will walk you through:

+- Setting up a host and one or more remote micro-frontends using Webpack 5 Module Federation
+- Using a bootstrap file for safe app startup
+- Configuring multiple remotes
+- Implementing key concepts like shared dependencies, lazy loading, and CSS isolation
+- Running and testing your micro-frontend architecture

+Use this section as a roadmap and progress tracker as you follow the guide.

 ---